woodcrest-university/community-charter/code-of-conduct.md

 Avoid sharing or disclosing personal information about other community members without their consent.
 Respect the privacy and anonymity of those who choose to keep their real-life identities separate from their online personas.

-If you capture screenshots or recordings within Woodcrest, obtain consent from all individuals involved before sharing or publishing them in any public forum.

 ### 9.0 Be Identifiable and Communicative